Commit451/fetch/README.md

 ## Limitataions
 glitch.com limits you to a max of 128 MB of files.
 You can check how many you are using by visiting `https://yourprojectname.glitch.me/data`

+## Extras
+Some extra commands.
+Beware!
+- https://yourprojectname.glitch.me/data - returns the amount of MB you are using
+- https://yourprojectname.glitch.me/nuke - removes all artifacts.
+EVERYTHING

 Made with [glitch.com](https://glitch.com/)
 -----------------

 \ ゜o゜)ノ

+## License

+fetch is available under the MIT license.
+See the LICENSE file for more info.